 One billion people, or 15% of the world’s population, experience some form of disability, and disability prevalence is higher for developing countries.
 One-fifth of the estimated global total, or between 110 million and 190 million people, experience significant disabilities.

-Persons with disabilities, on average as a group, are more likely to experience adverse socioeconomic outcomes than persons without disabilities, such as less education, poorer health outcomes, lower levels of employment, and higher poverty rates.
+Persons with disabilities are more likely to experience adverse socioeconomic outcomes than persons without disabilities, such as less education, poorer health outcomes, lower levels of employment, and higher poverty rates.